Styrax grandifolius: Ecology

-Protection Status & Potential Threats
+Protection status & potential threats

 Styrax grandifolius is considered to be secure worldwide by the Nature Conservancy.
 However, in the United States the Styrax grandifolius status varies from state to state.
 In Illinois and Indiana bigleaf snow bell is considered endangered, while in Virginia it is only on the watch list, and in Ohio it is presumed extricated.
 This understory shrub is at some risk from some forest management methods that clear the forest canopy, such as clear cutting or even selective logging of larger trees.
 Because, Styrax grandifolius is intolerant to direct sun exposure.
 Land development is another threat, while Styrax grandifolius can withstand some damage from landscaping activities, compacted soil negatively impacts bigleaf snowbell.
 Aggressive and native and invasive species, such as Japanese honeysuckle (Lonicera japonica) and Multiflora rose (Rosa multiflora) can negatively impact bigleaf snowbell.
 In the south, kudzu (Pueraria lobata) can pose a treat to Styrax grandifolius.
 Bigleaf snowbells are also susceptible to extreme cold and drought, however this usually only occurs in population that appear at the extreme margin of its range, for example, at higher elevations in South Carolina Bigleaf snowbell can be susceptible to flower bud freeze off in early spring.